-- Verify protective cap has been removed (HI 4002). - Verify plastic film has been removed from inner stem (HI 4102). - Verify electrodes are connected properly to meter and meter is powered. - Verify dilute standards are freshly made and stored.
-Remake solutions if appropriate. - If the sensor slope just misses the suggested slope window, soaking the sensor in a dilute standard may solve the problem. (<10-3 M bromide or < 80 ppm standard). - A scratched sensing surface can be polished with HI 4000-70 polishing strip.
+- Verify protective cap has been removed.(HI 4007) - Verify plastic film has been removed from inner stem.(HI 4107) - Verify electrodes are connected properly to meter and meter is powered. - Verify dilute standards are freshly made and stored.
+Remake solutions if appropriate. - If the sensor slope just misses the suggested slope window, soaking the sensor in a dilute standard may solve the problem.
+(Choose 10-3 M chloride or 100 ppm standard). - A scratched sensing surface can be polished with HI 4000-70 polishing strip.
 Cut off approximately 1 inch of the micro-abrasive strip.
 Wet the frosted side with deionized water and place against damaged membrane of the electrode.
 Place your thumb against the shiny backing and slowly rotate back and forth while applying gentle pressure.
 Continue polishing until you are satisfied with the surface.
-If dark deposits appear on polishing strip move the paper slightly and continue polishing.

-If the membrane is damaged, the response becomes extremely sluggish, or the slope of the electrode has decreased significantly, and procedures above have not helped, the sensor should be replaced.
+- If dark deposits appears on polishing strip move the paper slightly and continue polishing. - If the sensor slope just misses the suggested slope window, soaking the sensor in a standard may solve the problem. - If the membrane is damaged, the response becomes extremely sluggish, or the slope of the electrode has decreased significantly, and procedures above have not helped, the sensor should be replaced.